beeware/briefcase/docs/en/reference/platforms/windows/index.md

 ### `install_option.name` / `uninstall_option.name`

 An identifier for the option.
 This name must be a valid Python identifier; the list of options specified for an app must be unique when converted into upper case (i.e., you cannot have `value` and `VALUE` in the same configuration).
-Names mus be unique across both `install_options` *and* `uninstall_options`
+Names must be unique across both `install_options` *and* `uninstall_options`.

 ### `install_option.title` / `uninstall_option.title`